awillats/clinc/publish/pandoc_notes.md

 ## Troubleshooting

+### when using panflute filters, check section headings to make sure all the important pieces are still there
+sometimes checking for delimiters deletes more than you expected. if you have nested delimiters, you'll often have this situation:
+`A A B B` → `cut:{A a b} B` rather than: `cut:{A-a-b-B}`
+- will require fancier regex to fix

 ### save to markdown produces latex embeds
 - save as markdown seems to be required to compile imports...but converts equations
   - see `Math Rendering Online Service ` in settings